Maternal & Fetal Medicine Care

 Owensboro Health can offer support and care for mothers and babies at every step of the way.
 Our capabilities include:

-- One Health Obstetrics & Gynecology: This is our main outpatient practice for women’s health, pregnancy and maternity care.
+- Owensboro Health Medical Group - Obstetrics & Gynecology: This is our main outpatient practice for women’s health, pregnancy, and maternity care.
 We work closely with this practice and with other OB/GYN providers throughout the region.

-- One Health Maternal & Fetal Medicine: This is our specialty care clinic focused on dealing with high-risk and special-needs pregnancies.
+- Owensboro Health Medical Group - Maternal & Fetal Medicine: This is our specialty care clinic focused on dealing with high-risk and special-needs pregnancies.

 - Specialty services at Owensboro Health Regional Hospital: